 Put the biscuit mixture into a piping bag fitted with a large star nozzle.
 Pipe them out onto the baking paper, start the swirl in the middle and work your way out.
 Keep piping until all the mixture is gone

-Bake them on 180C/160C Fan/350F/Gas Mark 4 for 15 minutes, let them cool on the tray for 5 minutes, before transferring to a cooling rack
+Bake them for 15 minutes, let them cool on the tray for 5 minutes before transferring to a cooling rack

-To make the mascarpone filling cream together 50g of the butter and 175g of the icing sugar, then add the mascarpone and 1 tsp of the vanilla extract.
+To make the mascarpone filling cream together the butter and icing sugar, then add the mascarpone and vanilla extract.
 Use an electric hand mixer to do this if possible.
 Put it in the fridge to chill for an hour so it is stable enough to pipe

 To sandwich the biscuits together, pipe or spread some of the mascarpone filling on one half, and spread some blackcurrant jam on the other half (about 1 tsp).
 Sandwich them together and the biscuits are ready!